noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 model_kmeans = KMEANS(k=10)
 ```

-For setting up the machine, we first need to know how to transform our data.
-MLJ states that in general two-dimensional data is expected to be [tabular](https://alan-turing-institute.github.io/MLJ.jl/dev/getting_started/#Two-dimensional-data) and [observations correspond to rows, not columns](https://alan-turing-institute.github.io/MLJ.jl/dev/getting_started/#Observations-correspond-to-rows,-not-columns).
-Finally specific models need specific [scientific types](https://alan-turing-institute.github.io/MLJ.jl/dev/getting_started/#Inputs) as input.
+For setting up the machine, we first need to know how to transform our data. `MLJ.jl` states that in general two-dimensional data is expected to be [tabular](https://alan-turing-institute.github.io/MLJ.jl/dev/getting_started/#Two-dimensional-data) and [observations correspond to rows, not columns](https://alan-turing-institute.github.io/MLJ.jl/dev/getting_started/#Observations-correspond-to-rows,-not-columns).
+Finally, specific models need specific [scientific types](https://alan-turing-institute.github.io/MLJ.jl/dev/getting_started/#Inputs) as input.
 The second condition is already fulfilled for `X_test`.
 The first condition is easily fixed by calling `X_test_tab = MLJ.table(X_test)` and for the last condition, we need to check whether `scitype(X_test_tab)` is of type `input_scitype(model_kmeans)`:
 ```julia-repl
 julia> X_test_tab = MLJ.table(X_test)
 Tables.MatrixTable{LinearAlgebra.Adjoint{Float32, Matrix{Float32}}} with 10000 rows, 784 columns, and schema: